 - India is to join the index with 1% in June 2024.
 The weight will increase by 1% each month until 10% in April 2025.
-India will be the second biggest EM country in the index, after China. - Notably, this is likely to ensure India to see foreign inflows (into debt) in the range of US\$ 25-30 bn.
-This will result in stability in the Indian Rupee and low cost of fundings for India.
+India will be the second biggest EM country in the index, after China. - Notably, this is likely to ensure India to see foreign inflows (into debt) in the range of \$25-30 billion.
+This will result in INR stability and low cost of fundings for India.